Graylog2/se-poc-docs/src/Cloud POC/installing forwarder.md

 ### Add Syslog UDP Input

 Before continuing, use SSH to add the following IP Tables rules to the linux server where the Graylog Forwarder is installed.

-(NOTE: this is required in order to bind to ports lower than 1024)
+This allows devices to send syslog to the Graylog Forwarder on the default syslog port, 514.
+However, the Graylog Syslog input will listen on port 1514.

 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 514 -j REDIRECT --to 1514